Vikas-malakar0281/retail-data-warehouse-sql-/docs/Naming Conventions.md

 # 🧾 Naming Conventions

-This document outlines the naming conventions used across schemas, tables, views, columns, and stored procedures in the **Retail Data Warehouse** project.
-Consistent naming ensures maintainability, readability, and alignment across the data pipeline.
+This document outlines the naming conventions used in the **Retail Data Warehouse Project**, specifically designed around the provided dataset.
+It ensures clarity, consistency, and professional structure across staging, intermediate, and business layers.

 ---